bozy15/ms1-project-lancealot/README.md

 >  I need a straight forward website I can search for web developers without having to sign agency contracts
 > - Joe

->  As a coder I want a website I can sign up to and browse and choose avaliable projects that I want to work on
+>  As a coder I want a website I can sign up to and browse and choose available projects that I want to work on
 > - Patrick

 >  I want a website that is easy to navigate and be able hire numerous coders to work together as a team